-To help give you all the information you need about The University of Michigan Health System, and career opportunities with us, we have provided a list Frequently Asked Questions.
+To help give you all the information you need about Michigan Medicine, and career opportunities with us, we have provided a list of Frequently Asked Questions.
 Choose a primary category to view related questions and their answers.

 How can I find out if a career in health care is right for me?